justplainstuff/plainstack/web/documentation/1-getting-started.md

 ## Next steps

-Head over to [Directory Structure](/docs/directory-structure) to build or read about the [motivation](/docs/motivation) behind plainweb.
+Head over to [Directory Structure](/docs/directory-structure) to dig into the starter project.